rashakil-ds/data-engineering-fau/project/project-plan.md

 ## Description

 <!-- Describe your data science project in max.
 200 words.
 Consider writing about why and how you attempt it. -->
+The project will investigate the potential relationship between public investment in education and economic growth, providing insights into how education funding impacts economic performance.

 ## Datasources